🌐 Network Fundamentals & OSI Model - CCNA Practice Questions

 • Network Fundamentals scenarios for CCNA are frequently mapped to Domain 1 (20%), so read the objective carefully before picking controls or architecture.

-• Expect multi-service scenarios where Network Fundamentals interacts with IAM, networking, storage, or observability patterns rather than appearing as an isolated service question.
+• Expect multi-topic scenarios where Network Fundamentals interacts with routing, switching, security, or automation patterns rather than appearing as an isolated question.

 High-Value Network Fundamentals Concepts